-Competency mapping is the process of identifying skills, knowledge, abilities and behaviours required to succeed in a specific job role/position, trade or profession.
+Competency mapping is the process of identifying skills, knowledge, abilities and behaviours.
+For example, they are under requirement to gain success in a specific job role/position, trade or profession.

-Competency mapping provides a clear benchmark for all employees and takes the confusion away from the staff member and management, ensuring they know the requirements for success in a role.
-The process allows organisations and their managers to easily identify:
+Competency mapping provides a clear benchmark for all employees.
+In addition, it takes the confusion away from the staff member and management.
+So, it ensures they know the requirements for success in a role.
+Overall, the process allows organisations and their managers to easily identify those who are:

 The process is important for all organisations as it: